Horatio Hornblower: HMS Sutherland

-After these exploits, he is given command of HMS Sutherland, a seventy-four-gun ship of the line.
-His feelings are disturbed during this period by the fact that his commander, Admiral Leighton, has recently married Lady Barbara, thereby apparently ending any hope that she and Hornblower might act on their feelings for one another.
-Hornblower is tormented by jealousy of Leighton, compounded by the admiral's dismissive treatment of him.
+After these exploits, he is given command of HMS Sutherland, a 74-gun ship of the line.
+His feelings are disturbed during this period by the fact that his commander, Admiral Leighton, has recently married Lady Barbara.
+The admiral treats Hornblower with disdain.

 While waiting at his Mediterranean rendezvous point for the rest of his squadron—and its commander—to arrive, he carries out a series of raids against the French along the south coast of Spain, earning the nickname "the terror of the Mediterranean".
-After saving Admiral Leighton's flagship, HMS Pluto, which becomes dismasted in stormy seas, from the French battery at Rosas, he learns that a French squadron of four ships of the line has slipped the blockade at Toulon.
+After saving Admiral Leighton's flagship, HMS Pluto, which had become dismasted in stormy seas, from the French battery at Rosas, he learns that a French squadron of four ships of the line has slipped the blockade at Toulon.
 He decides that his duty requires that he fight them at one-to-four odds to prevent them from entering a well-protected harbour.
 In the process, his ship is crippled, and with two-thirds of the crew incapacitated (including Lt.
-Bush) he surrenders to the French, but not before severely crippling three of the French ships and damaging the fourth.
+Bush), he surrenders to the French, but not before severely crippling three of the French ships and damaging the fourth.
 As a prisoner in Rosas, he witnesses the destruction of the French ships at anchor by Leighton's squadron.